All Posts

 EU seeks clarification on Italy post-COVID plan, freezes 19 billion euros

-By Giuseppe Fonte and Gavin Jones ROME (Reuters) – The European Commission has..
+By Giuseppe Fonte and Gavin Jones ROME (Reuters) – The European Commission has frozen an overdue 19-billion-euro ($20.50 billion..

 BoE’s Bailey says rate-setters can put inflation before bank worries